-The ACT surrogacy laws are the oldest in Australia – that is, they are the most in need of an overhaul.
-The Parentage Act of 2004 has needed a bit of a spring clean for a while.
+The ACT surrogacy laws are the oldest in Australia – that is, they were the most in need of an overhaul.
+The Parentage Act of 2004 needed a bit of a spring clean for a while.

 Recently the ACT government sought feedback for future law reform on territory’s surrogacy laws.
-Pleasingly, many of the things that have been recognised as problematic are already marked for change.
+Pleasingly, many of the things that have been recognised as problematic were able to be reformed.

-ACT is also the only jurisdiction to require there to be a genetic link between the child and one of the intended parents.
-A rather strange requirement, and I suspect it came from outdated views about genetics and parentage.
-Hopefully the law reform removes this requirement as well.
+ACT was the only jurisdiction to require there to be a genetic link between the child and one of the intended parents, which has now been abolished with the 2024 reforms.

 The ACT, alongside Queensland and New South Wales, criminalise commercial surrogacy for residents, even when they engage in commercial surrogacy in another country.
 The laws are perhaps meant as a deterrent, but with 250-300 babies born overseas for Australian intended parents, they are not doing the job they were meant to do.
 Criminalising parents of newborns does nothing to protect the rights or interests of the children born and the clauses should be scrapped.

-I have many views on commercial and compensated surrogacy, which are beyond the scope of the current ACT consultation process.
-I do feel strongly that we should be removing prohibitions on advertising for a surrogate, and supporting more intended parents to find a surrogate in Australia so that they feel less compelled to go overseas.
+I have many views on commercial and compensated surrogacy, which were beyond the scope of the current ACT consultation process.

-My full submission to the consultation can be read here and more ideas about surrogacy law reform in Australia.
+My full submission to the law reform consultation can be read here and more ideas about surrogacy law reform in Australia.

 If you are new to surrogacy, you can read about how to find a surrogate, or how to become a surrogate yourself.